bericp1/SocSim/README.md

     $ ./bin/socsim

-Whatever you do, in order to be able to properly import data from `./res`, `./res` must be in the current working directory.
+Whatever you do, in order to be able to properly import data `res` must be in the current working directory.

-Running SocSim will fire up the Driver ([header here](include/Driver.h) and [implementation here](src/Driver.cpp)).
+Running SocSim will fire up the Driver ([interface here](include/Driver.h) and [implementation here](src/Driver.cpp)).
 The driver will provide a menu to the user, gather input, and output information about the society and messages and whatnot as its modified.
 Simply follow the prompts.